NickHodges/Nick-Blog/src/content/post/Barricades.md

 tags:
   - policy
   - opinion
-description: "Stop shouting at the barricade and come out and talk."
+description: 'Stop shouting at the barricade and come out and talk.'
 ---

 We obviously have a problem in this country.
 We are very, very, very polarized.
 That's not good.
 I think most people realize this.
 I also think many people don't know what to do about it, or, for that matter, actually _*want*_ to do anything about it.
 It hasn't always been this way, but social structures ebb and flow, and I believe that we'll eventually get past this and the pendulum will swing back towards more normalcy.